 ABOUT WHYTEThe ten out of tens and five out of fives review scores our bikes have been getting are partly down to another set of numbers.
 The ones that make up Whyte’s unique geometry and ride character.
-Whether it’s our Alp taming, EWS thoroughbred G170 series bikes, our entry level 600 series trail hardtails or our mould-breaking, award-winning Wessex road bikes every Whyte is designed to create a unique chemistry with its rider to let you go faster, further and more comfortably in total confidence.
+Whether it’s our Alp taming, EWS thoroughbred G-180 series bikes, our exceptional Urban Commuters or our mould-breaking e-MTBs, every Whyte is designed to create a unique chemistry with its rider to let you go faster, further and more comfortably in total confidence.

-For 2019 we’ve evolved our geometry and parts pick even further, adding even more control and keeping you further ahead of the competition than ever.
-After all our bikes aren’t designed to stand still and let others catch up.
+For 2021 we continue to evolve our range, keeping you further ahead of the competition than ever.
+After all our bikes aren’t designed to stand still and let others catch up

 THE WHYTE WAYThe true definition of freedom is that you can do what you want when you want.
 At Whyte that means a bike designed to work at its best whenever you need it to and whatever the weather.
 Obviously it helps massively that we’re a proudly British company, who do the vast amount of our relentless development riding to work in the same - often grim - conditions as you.
 That’s why the bearings behind our anodised suspension caps are far tougher than those you’ll find elsewhere.
 Specific limited rotation high load bearing sets that aren’t just protected with the caps themselves but also an extra layer of grease we spent years finding.
 They’re even lifetime warrantied so in the unlikely event you do manage to wear them out we’ll send you a free replacement set as a prize for your dirt dedication.